hackergrrl/art-of-readme/README.md

    promising, though it assumes I know what an "aabb" is.
 If the name sounds too vague or unrelated, it may be a signal to move on.

-2. *One liner* -- having a one-liner that describes the module is useful for getting an idea of what the module does in slightly greater detail.
+2. *One-liner* -- having a one-liner that describes the module is useful for getting an idea of what the module does in slightly greater detail.
    `collide-2d-aabb-aabb` says it